Clery Act - The Right-To-Know Act and Campus Security Act

 False Alarms and False Reports

-Under House Bill 1284, students must be made aware that making a false alarm or report of an emergency involving the Health Science Center is a state jail felony, and students committing such an offense may be penalized accordingly under Section 42.06 of the Penal Code.
+Under House Bill 1284, students must be made aware that making a false alarm or report of an emergency involving UT Health San Antonio is a state jail felony, and students committing such an offense may be penalized accordingly under Section 42.06 of the Penal Code.

 Security Awareness and Crime Prevention/Community Policing Programs

-Preventing crimes from occurring, rather than reacting after the fact, is the philosophy of Health Science Center.
+Preventing crimes from occurring, rather than reacting after the fact, is the philosophy of UT Health San Antonio.
 A primary vehicle for accomplishing this goal is the University Police Department’s comprehensive crime prevention program.
 It is based upon the dual concepts of eliminating or minimizing criminal opportunities, whenever possible, and encouraging students and employees to share the responsibility for their own security and that of others around them.
-Below is a listing of crime prevention programs and projects supported and employed by the Health Science Center.
+Below is a listing of crime prevention programs and projects supported and employed by UT Health San Antonio.

-1. Emergency Intercom System: All emergency telephones and intercoms (interior, exterior, late-entry doors, and elevators) throughout the campuses are directly linked to the University Police Department Communications Center.
-Once activated they must be deactivated by a University Police officer, Public Safety Officers, or communications officer.
+- Emergency Intercom System: All emergency telephones and intercoms (interior, exterior, late-entry doors, and elevators) throughout the campuses are directly linked to the University Police Department Communications Center.
+Once activated, they must be deactivated by a University Police officer, Public Safety Officers, or communications officer.

-6. Daily Crime Logs: The University Police Department maintains a Daily Crime Log for incidents within the most recent 60 day period, the daily crime is available on the university police website, or can be viewed and have a copy made at the university police department.
+Daily Crime Logs: The University Police Department maintains a Daily Crime Log for incidents within the most recent 60-day period.
+The daily crime log is available on the university police website and can also be viewed or copied at the university police department.

 HSC Alert and Emergency Information